vekatze/neut/book/src/basis.md

 }
 ```

-These fake discarding/copying are optimized away at compile-time.
+These fake discard/copy operations are optimized away at compile time.

 Also, this function is internally called `"base.#.imm"`.
 Try compiling your project as follows: